 Here is a second example.
-For more than 20 years cultural evolutionary theorists have analyzed blending models of cultural evolution (e.g. Cavalli-Sforza and Feldman, 1981; Boyd & Richerson 1985: 71-79).
+For more than 25 years cultural evolutionary theorists have analyzed blending models of cultural evolution (e.g., Cavalli-Sforza and Feldman 1981; Boyd and Richerson 1985:71-79).
 In such models, no mental representations are replicated, but nonetheless cumulative evolution is possible.
 To see this, suppose that in deciding what length to make his arrow, a hunter samples n models from a larger population and adopts as his mental representation (his arrow length) the average of the lengths of the n models.
-Suppose n = 3, and the arrow lengths of the 3 models are 16cm, 20cm and 21cm.
-This means the hunter adopts an arrow length of 19cm.
-Note, this 19cmmeme is not represented among the n individuals sampled-there is no replication, fecundity or longevity.
-If we further assume that in selecting their n models, individual preferentially focus on the best hunters, and that proximity to the optimal arrow length (say 20cm) contributes to a hunter's success (on-average), then blending will generate adaptive evolution on arrow length.
-Laboratory experiments involving incentivized decisions indicate that such success-biased blending processes are likely a reasonable approximation for some form of cultural transmission (McElreath, et al. 2005; Mesoudi in press; Offerman and Sonnemans 1998).
+Suppose n=3, and the arrow lengths of the three models are 16 cm, 20 cm, and 21 cm.
+This means the hunter adopts an arrow length of 19 cm.
+Note, this 19-cm meme is not represented among the n individuals sampled-there is no replication, fecundity, or longevity.
+If we further assume that in selecting their nmodels, individuals preferentially focus on the best hunters, and that proximity to the optimal arrow length (say 20 cm) contributes to a hunter's success (on average), then blending will generate adaptive evolution on arrow length.
+Laboratory experiments involving incentivized decisions indicate that such success-biased blending processes are likely a reasonable approximation for some form of cultural transmission (McElreath et al. 2005; Mesoudi 2008; Offerman and Sonnemans 1998).

-Neither of these mechanisms result in the same kind of relatively "frictionless" adaptation as genetic replication.
+Neither of these mechanisms results in the same kind of relatively "frictionless" adaptation as genetic replication.
 Highly accurate, unbiased, genetic replication allows minute selective forces to generate and preserve adaptations over millions of years.
-Error prone cultural replication, even when "corrected" by a conformist bias, imposes modest, but still significant forces on the cultural composition of the population.
-Similarly, blending inheritance rapidly depletes the variation in a population necessary for selective processes like prestige-biased transmission to have an effect.
+Error-prone cultural replication, even when "corrected" by a conformist bias, imposes modest, but still significant forces on the cultural composition of the population.
+Similarly, blending inheritance rapidly depletes the variation in a population necessary for selective processes such as prestige-biased transmission to have an effect.
 But, because the inferential processes that underlie cultural transmission are noisy, it is likely that they can maintain lots of variation.
 However, this also means that they are likely to create evolutionary forces that act to change the mean, and thus compete with selective forces.

 The contrasts between cultural and genetic evolution provide more reasons, not fewer, for analyzing formal cultural evolutionary models.
-The forces that are important for understanding cultural evolution (such a non-random errors and blending) are likely not the same forces that are important for understanding genetic evolution.
-Population based models of cultural evolution can be useful, but they have to pay careful attention to these differences.
+The forces that are important for understanding cultural evolution (such as non-random errors and blending) are likely not the same forces that are important for understanding genetic evolution.
+Population-based models of cultural evolution can be useful, but they have to pay careful attention to these differences.